samirzjadhav/100-days-of-code/log.md

 ### Day 81 : jule 23 2022, Saturday

 **Today's Progress**: Today I learned about the objects, dot, bracket notation, and object methods and completed some challenges.

+### Day 82 : jule 24 2022, Sunday

+**Today's Progress**:
+Today I learned about loops, looping over arrays and objects, I also learned about the break and continue keywords.<br>
+I also completed a few challenges on the above topics.